“…who gave Himself for our sins, that He might deliver us from this present evil age, according to the will of our God and Father…”

-Jesus “gave” Himself for our sins in the sense of grant, bestow, impart.
-His death on the cross was an act of grace.
+Jesus “gave” Himself for our sins in the sense of grant, bestow, or impart.
+His death on the cross was an act of grace, an act of giving.
 It is also the basis of our salvation.
-Jesus donated His earthly life so that we might have eternal life.
+Jesus donated His earthly life so that we might have His eternal life.
 No one extracted His life from Him; He donated it for us willingly.
 His death on the cross was no accident but within His purpose of salvation.

 “For even the Son of Man did not come to be served, but to serve, and to give His life a ransom for many” (Mark 10:45).